 Siswick thinks his MBE probably came from the Department of Education: “I have run teaching schools, a Maths hub, an English Hub etc. Because of the strong outcomes that come from Chesterton Primary School, particularly around early reading, we’re providing really strong phonics teaching.
 There has been recognition for that piece of work.
 I have been a national leader for 10 years, supporting schools that have challenges.
 I can give them direction and support to meet their challenges.
 There is not a one-size-fits-all model, but I can help them to achieve their goals successfully.”

 Mr. Siswick says he was inspired by his upbringing, his own education and lifestyle.
-As a child he grew up in the Pennines.
-At primary school he was taught between the ages of 6 and 11 by two teachers who covered multiple year groups.
+As a child, he grew up in the Pennines.
+At primary school, he was taught between the ages of 6 and 11 by two teachers who covered multiple year groups.
 This made his teachers almost part of his family, with lots of outdoor learning through the environment.
-Unlike most 7-year-olds, with thanks this connection with his teachers, he knew his adult vocation: he decided to become a teacher.
+Unlike most 7-year-olds, with this connection with his teachers, he knew his adult vocation: he decided to become a teacher.

-He later went on at university to realise the educational experience by doing a music and education degree at the teacher training college of Bishops Groosseteste University, a specialist education college for students to become teachers.
+At university, he later went on to realise the educational experience by doing a music and education degree at the teacher training college of Bishops Groosseteste University, a specialist education college for students to become teachers.
 So, from the age of 18 he taught in schools, and from this point on he says he discovered which types of schools and communities he wanted to work with.
 They involved diverse communities, those that are underperforming.
 He knew he could do something about that, and he wanted to give children within these communities a chance in life.

 He explains: “I have worked in very challenging schools, with English as a second language, high needs children, and with families with deprived backgrounds.
 They all need a strong, broad and balanced education, and the schools I have supported have been within those environments.”